How to Use Cloudflare Pages with Astro: Complete Guide

 Using Cloudflare Bindings

-Cloudflare Pages lets you access KV storage, D1 databases, and R2 object storage through bindings.
-Access them via the Astro runtime:
+Cloudflare lets you access KV storage, D1 databases, and R2 object storage through bindings.
+This is the other big change in Astro 6: the old Astro.locals.runtime.env API was removed.
+You now import bindings directly from the cloudflare:workers module:

 // src/pages/api/visits.ts